The Vatican Museum in Rome contains paintings, sculptures and other artworks collected by the Popes through the centuries.

 Kids under 6 and disabled visitors and their carers get in free.

-There are plastic cloaks available to purchase for those who come unprepared.
-However, wearing such cloaks could be uncomfortable in hot weather.
+However, wearing such cloaks can be uncomfortable in hot weather.